MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Lessons/3_Lesson_3_-_Data_structures/!index.md

 ### 🖱️ 3.3.4 Exercise: Build a grid

-Build a grid of points in the XY plane.
+Try to build a grid of points in the XY plane.
 There are multiple ways to achieve this result, but try to use a **[Construct point]** component and work with lists.
 If you get stuck, you can check the solution below.

 ![3.3.4a_PointGrid.png](3.3.4a_PointGrid.png)

 :::{dropdown} Possible solution

 ![3.3.4b_PointGridSolution.png](3.3.4b_PointGridSolution.png)

 :::